dmfed/termtools/README.md

 ![image of palette with colors numbered 0-255](https://github.com/dmfed/termtools/blob/master/palette.png)

 You can see the above palette in your terminal.
-Just cd into the repo and issu issue **go test**.
+Just cd into the repo and issue **go test**.

 Supported color names are: